nlplab/brat/README.md

 `/private/etc/apache2/users/$USER.conf`.
 Then invoke `sudo apachectl reload`.
 The default user and group name for Apache is `_www` (as found in `/private/etc/apache2/httpd.conf`), for use in `chgrp`.

-## Back-ups ##

-brat had a very flaky back-up system (actually my fault for my early morning hack), there is an alternate script that you can use with good old `cron`.
-Do as follows.

-Add a line like the one below to the crontab for your Apache user:

-    0 5 * * * ${PATH_TO_BRAT_INSTALLATION}/tools/backup.py

-You will now have a back-up made into your work directory every morning at five o'clock.

 ## Contact ##